If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

-No matter the reason for the closure, be it retirement, a sale after a merger or simply closing the doors on a company that is no longer required, as long as you have over £25,000 of net assets to distribute between shareholders a Members’ Voluntary Liquidation (“MVL”) will probably be the most tax-efficient way to close your business.
+No matter the reason for the closure, be it retirement, a sale after a merger or simply closing the doors on a company that is no longer required.
+As long as you have over £25,000 of net assets to distribute between shareholders a Members’ Voluntary Liquidation (“MVL”) will probably be one of the closure options to consider.

 An MVL is the formal process to bring a solvent company to a close.
 A licensed insolvency practitioner is appointed as liquidator and will realise the company’s assets, pay any outstanding creditors and then distribute the remaining surplus funds to the company’s shareholders.

 In an MVL, the company must have paid or be able to pay all its creditors and contractual liabilities within 12 months of liquidation.

 Your Net Asset Value is simply the value of what your company owns outright, minus what it owes, giving the resulting figure of the company’s monetary worth (the Net Asset Value).

 Closing your company through an MVL process allows your company assets to be transferred to you by way of capital distribution and thus be potentially eligible for Business Asset Disposal Relief (formerly Entrepreneurs’ Tax Relief).
 This is a generous allowance whereby you are taxed at 10% on the entirety of the company assets, potentially saving you £1000s.